-The narrative hole: Tom Keen (Ryan Eggold) gets stabbed, cut to the next scene where Elizabeth Keen walked down the hotel hallway angrily, she stormed in, stabbed Reddington for information, cut to Elizabeth back at her apartment with the police around her.
+The narrative hole: Tom Keen (Ryan Eggold) gets stabbed, cut to the next scene where Elizabeth Keen walked down a hotel hallway angrily, she stormed in, stabbed Reddington for information, cut to Elizabeth back at her apartment with the police around her.

 Between the stabbing and the hotel hall walk there was a massive amount of information missing.

-Logic hole 2: The highway bad guys knew they were going up against trained, FBI marksmen yet none of them wore body armor.
+Logic hole 2: The highway bad guys knew they were going up against trained FBI marksmen yet none of them wore body armor.
 It was stupendously idiotic writing: the bad guys have the presence of mind to bring automatic weapons, gas, gas masks, explosives but not Kevlar?
 Did they really believe they wouldn’t get shot at?
 Even the Neo-Vipers in G.I.
 Joe: The Rise of Cobra wore head-to-toe body armor.